coroutine/pillowfort/README.md

 ### Model Authentication Concerns

-The model concern provides token management logic.
+The model concern provides the core authentication logic.
 This includes, token resets, token timeouts and password encryption.

 This concern also provides a couple of class methods for checking the authenticity of a user's credentials: